-Until science comes up with a way for petite folks to add a few extra inches, your best bet is to rely on a few clever fashion tips and tricks to fake those extra inches.
-Below are 14 ways to instantly look taller using nothing but what you’ve got in your closet.
+If you’re petite, your height can sometimes feel like a serious impediment to your style.
+Until science comes up with a way for short folks to add a few extra inches, however, your best bet is to rely on a few clever fashion tips and tricks to fake those extra inches.
+Below, we outline how to look taller using nothing but what you’ve got in your closet.

 1. Try flared jeans.